pm-dev/janusgraph-exploration/README.md

 # An Example GraphQL + JanusGraph Web App

 This repository demonstrates how to implement a graph-based web application using JanusGraph.
 It is written in Kotlin and exposes a GraphQL interface.
-It is based on a blog post from [Excuse The Disruption](http://excusethedisruption.com/a-graphql-and-janusgraph-web-app/)

 The application was written using: